How-to Identify Woven Chair Seats

 Paper fibre (spelling to denote man-made product versus natural) rush can be identified by its barber-pole or peppermint stick twist and each strand is exactly the same size in diameter.

-The man-made paper material used in this seatweaving process was invented in 1904 and was made to resemble the rattan reed that had been used in Victorian wicker furniture.
+The man-made paper used in this seatweaving process was invented in 1904 and resembled the rattan reed used in Victorian wicker furniture.

-Paper rush is actually made from twisted thin sheets of paper that have been glued and sized to stay twisted.
+Paper rush is actually made from twisted thin sheets of paper that have been glued and sized to stay twisted in a rope-like fashion.

-This rope-like material resembles the strands of natural cattail leaf rush or bulrush as well as round, rattan reed.
+This rope-like material resembles the strands of natural cattail leaf rush or bulrush and round rattan reed.

 Paper twist, rope, or paper wicker is very strong and durable and is available from the supply companies on the Cane & Basket Supplies Directory™